FacilMap/Leaflet.DraggableLines/README.md

 ### Events

-These events are fired on the `L.DraggableLines` instance.
+These events are fired on the `DraggableLines` instance.

 #### `dragstart`, `drag`, `dragend`